Multi-dimensional state space collapse in non-complete resource pooling scenarios: Preliminaries

 Under these stability conditions, product-form expressions for the steady-state distribution of the system state were derived by Gardner \emph{et al.}\ \cite{Gardner2016queueing}, Ayesta \emph{et al.}~\cite{ayesta2018unifying} and Visschers \emph{et al.}~\cite{visschers2012product}.
-An overview of models with related product-form expressions can be found in~\cite{Gardner2020}.
 The downside is that these expressions involve a very detailed state descriptor and offer little insight in the system performance.
 In particular, the product-form expressions have a factor for each (waiting) job in the system and hence give some information about the steady-state distribution of the (ordered and centralized) waiting line.
 However, it is not immediately clear how to gain more global understanding of the system dynamics, for instance in terms of the compatibility constraints or the total numbers of jobs of the various types.

 The joint probability generating function (PGF) of the numbers of jobs of the various types was derived in~\cite{Cardinaels2022} by suitably aggregating the states.
-For completeness, the PGFs for the c.o.c.\ and the c.o.s.\ mechanisms are provided in Propositions~\ref{prop:pgf} and~\ref{prop:pgfcos} (Appendix~\ref{app:prelim_cos}), respectively.
+For completeness, the PGFs for the c.o.c.\ and the c.o.s.\ mechanisms are provided in Propositions~\ref{prop:pgf} and~\ref{prop:pgfcos} (in Appendix~\ref{app:prelim_cos}), respectively.

 \begin{proposition}[Probability generating function - c.o.c.]
-The PGF of the numbers of jobs of the various types for the redundancy c.o.c.\ policy is given by
+The joint PGF of the numbers of jobs of the various types for the redundancy c.o.c.\ policy is given by

 where $\boldsymbol{z}$ and $\boldsymbol{1}$ are $|\mathcal{S}|$-dimensional vectors with entries $|z_S| \le 1$ and

 The $m$-dimensional vector $\boldsymbol{S}$ consists of $m$ different job types, and the set consisting of all these vectors is denoted by $\mathcal{S}_m$~\textup{\cite{Cardinaels2022}}. \end{proposition}